 Such eating habits often lead to the consumption of more calories than necessary.
-Once you recognize your not so positive eating habits, then you can more easily replace them with more positive eating habits in order to lose weight.
+Once you recognise your not-so-positive eating habits, then you can more easily replace them with more positive eating habits in order to lose weight.

 For example, should you like to eat sweet or fatty foods whilst watching your favourite TV programmes, you may wish to try eating healthier foods like fresh fruit, dried fruit or carrots.

-By identifying our triggers as to why and thus when we overeat, we are enabled to change old eating patterns.
+By identifying our triggers as to why and thus when we overeat, we are enabled to change old, unhealthy eating patterns.

 You can try the following tips:

-- Do I really need to eat these extra foods
+- Consider whether you really need to eat these extra foods

 - Replace the desire of eating more with positive thoughts